sap-linuxlab/terraform.templates_for_sap/README.md

   7. Download Terraform Templates for SAP using `curl -L https://github.com/sap-linuxlab/terraform.templates_for_sap/archive/refs/heads/main.zip -o main.zip && unzip main.zip`
   8. Run and follow prompts `./run_terraform.sh`
   9. If altering any files, these can be accessed with Windows Finder by using directory `\\wsl$`.
 For example, opening this directory using VS Code for Windows.
+  10. Run and follow prompts `./run_terraform.sh`
+  11. Once completed, follow output copy/paste to open SSH connection to OS or an SSH tunnel for SAP HANA Studio and SAPGUI

   `NOTE:` If editing any code, please ensure the file is saved in LF and not the Windows default CRLF as the format for End of Line Sequence.
 Terraform and Ansible may not work correctly if files are CRLF.
 </details>